Homemade Mango Jam Recipe

 Cook Time40 mins

 Total Time1 hr

 - 7 medium-sized Mangoes with seed core, fresh

 Start by peeling your mangoes and discard the peel.
 Cut the fruit flesh from the mangoes if you are using regular commercial mango varieties.
 If your mango variety has fibers and strings, don't cut the flesh off but rather leave it on the seed core.
 The fruit flesh will fall off the fibers and the seed core during the cooking process. *see Notes

 Pour all the sugar over the mangoes and mix everything well.

 This step is optional.
 Wash your lemon/lime and cut into half.
 Press out the juice and pour over the mangoes.
-Throw the lemon rind into the pot with the mangoes.
-Lemon rind adds natural pectin to the jam making and it helps to set the jam.
+Throw the 2 squeezed out lemon halves into the pot with the mangoes.
+Lemon skin adds natural pectin to the jam making and it helps to set the jam.

 Heat up your pot on low heat and stir the fruits.
 Cook on low heat for about 30 minutes or until you see the rolling boil happening.

 Reduce heat and cook until jam is set.
 Use a thermometer in doubt: The setting temperature is 105 Celsius/220 Fahrenheit.
 You can also test if the jam is set by using a frozen plate or spoon and by dropping some of the hot cooked jam on the frozen part.
 That will cool the drop of jam instantly and you will be able to see if the jam has set or not.
 If the jam is still running, cook it a bit more and repeat the test until the jam has set.
 Always keep an eye on the cooking jam as to not burn the jam.